labdao/openlab-contracts/README.md

 ## In Progress

-* Ownable ExchangeFactory my LabDAO multisig
-* Payable token toggling
-* Add test files to Hardhat
+* Happy path testing of contracts
-* Polygon testnet deployment
+* The Graph subgraphs for Mumbai testnet contracts
 * Polygon mainnet deployment